|

 vegan lahmacun

 I first tried it more than ten years ago in a Turkish place in Amsterdam.
 So convinced of my love for spicy food, I gladly said “yes” to a generous pinch of chilli, despite my friend’s warning not to have it extra spicy.
-I think I barely managed to eat a half of it before my brain started to melt through all the holes on my face.
-I felt a bit sorry to have made that mistake, because the meal was otherwise really tasty.
+I think I barely managed to eat half of it before my brain started to melt through all the holes in my face.
+I felt a bit sorry to have made that mistake because the meal was otherwise really tasty.

-A few years later, on a hitchhike journey through northern Turkey to Caucasus, I caught a second chance for a home-made lahmacun.
-F. was a truck driver in whose company we spent a whole day, riding from Bolu to Samsun.
+A few years later, on a hitchhiking journey through northern Turkey to the Caucasus, I caught a second chance for a homemade lahmacun.

-He didn’t speak any English, and we only knew a few Turkish words.
 We managed to communicate with our hands and feet.
-He invited us for some tea at a truck drivers’ resting point, and also took us to a dining place with home-made Turkish food.
+He invited us for some tea at a truck drivers’ resting point and also took us to a dining place with homemade Turkish food.

 We experienced the hospitality of Turkish truck drivers on several occasions.
-Besides giving us a lift, they would always treat us with a lunch and some tea on the way.
-Our F. was no exception; he ordered a stew for himself, and for each of us a lahmacun.
+Besides giving us a lift, they would always treat us with lunch and some tea on the way.
+F. was no exception; he ordered a stew for himself, and for each of us a lahmacun.

 Although we were still quite full from the luxurious Turkish breakfast that our previous hosts (brothers that we had met the evening before, who welcomed us to their house like old friends) so kindly made for us, we managed to conquer this tasty lahmacun as well.
+It seemed as if you could die from overeating rather than starvation while hitchhiking through Turkey.

-It seemed as if you could die form overeating rather than starvation while hitchhiking through Turkey.
-I remember even being a bit thrilled to have finally tried lahmacun again.
+I remember being a bit thrilled to have finally tried lahmacun again.
 Not some crazy exotic thing, okay, but it is still a nice memory for me.

 I’m glad that I did all that hitchhiking and camping on the side of the road while I was still pretty much a kid, and that I can’t really say that I was ever bored.
 It is also nice to have an occasional lahmacun, borscht or kinkali as a reminder of some older times.